Cambodia Trademark Registration

 Trademark Search

-Before applying for a trademark, you might want to conduct a search to find out if there are any identical or similar marks on the Trademark Register.
-However, it is an optional procedure for filing the trademark application.
+Before applying for a trademark, you may conduct a search to determine whether there are any identical or similar marks on the Trademark Register.
+Although optional, it is recommended to minimize the risk of conflicts.

 Time frame: 10 – 15 working days